In this buying guide to upright exercise bikes I provide more than just a description of features.

 There is only one choice here for you if you want a selection of pre-set programs in the affordable range and that is the Schwinn A10.
 This comes with a selection of 6 with a manual program if you don’t want to go through a set program.
 These are programs that change the resistance at set time intervals.

 At the next level up you get a number of bikes that you can get a wider range of programs.
 These have more in number as well as type.
 You get the profile programs along with heart rate control programs, fitness tests and recovery tests.

 The heart rate control programs use your heart rate, which is monitored using hand pulse sensors or heart rate straps, and changes the amount of resistance to keep your heart rate in particular zone you’ve selected.

 The fitness tests give you a rating based on your output and heart rate over a set period and the recovery test determines how quickly your heart recovers after exercise.

-The upright bikes included in the under $500 category provide you with a selection of bikes that have pre-set programs as well as giving you the option of just exercising and adjusting resistance as you go to suit yourself.
+This category provide you with a selection of bikes that have pre-set programs as well as giving you the option of just exercising and adjusting resistance as you go to suit yourself.